Vicode-trillion/Python-Project-user-name-and-dynamic-input-/README.md

-🎬 Movie Genre Mad Lib — Interactive Storytelling with Python
+🎬 Interactive Storytelling with Python

 This is a beginner Python project built in Jupyter Notebook that generates a personalized, interactive story based on a movie genre.
 Users are prompted to fill in key words, and the program weaves their inputs into a dynamic narrative using Python fundamentals.